MiamiOH-CSE274/02_Cpp/README.md

 All of the readings are free online, though note that the book is under constant revision.
 If something looks crazy, ask me about it.

 1. Why our code is split into .h files and .cpp files: https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/File_Organization (6p)
+.cpp is an implementation file, and .h is a declaration file.
+1.Increase organization and better code structure.
+2.Promote code reuse, on the same project and across projects.
+3.Facilitate multiple and often simultaneous edits.
+4.Improve compilation speed.

 2. What is the :: operator for? https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/Statements/Scope Stop at "unnamed namespace"
 3. What does the compiler do?
 What does it NOT do?
 What does the pre-processor do?
 What does the linker do? https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/Compiler Stop at "Compile speed" (4p) https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/Compiler/Preprocessor (13p) https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/Compiler/Linker (4p)
 4. Bitwise operators. https://en.wikibooks.org/wiki/C%2B%2B_Programming/Programming_Languages/C%2B%2B/Code/Statements/Variables/Operators#Bitwise_operators (2p)